tomarraj008/NeurIPS2018Notes/README.md

     - Rule-based (“Constrained”) decoding to prevent repetitions.
         - Paraphrases are a real deal!
 Repetitions of non-stopwords are tough to detect.
 - Conclusions & Discussion (by Jason Weston)
-    - Pre-trained generative Transformers work well!
+    - Pre-trained generative Transformers work well.
-    - But not just about perplexity — search strategy important too!
+    - But not just about perplexity — search strategy important too.
-    - Automated metrics (PPL, F1) are NOT enough for multi-turn dialog!
+    - Automated metrics (PPL, F1) are NOT enough for multi-turn dialog.
     - DialogueNLI (Welleck et al. 2018) could be an interesting solution.
     - Wizard of Wikipedia (Dinan et al. 2018): Another task, with more topic depth
         - Contrasts with PersonaChat, which is just a meet-and-greet task.